HowieHai/Airbnb_Data_Analyst/README.md

 <a name="file"></a>
 ## File Descriptions
 There is a Jupyter Notebook file that shows whole progress of how to process data.
-Two datasets download from Kaggle as I only use them.
+The original datasets download from Kaggle, the link that be provided below.

 <a name="blog"></a>
 ## BLOG